A-Breeze/binder_tests/README.md

     - Have a cloned copy of the repo on your local machine.
     - Amend files in Binder.
 When you want to make a commit, download the files that have changed and replace them in the local machine's clone.
     - Commit from local and push to remote.
     - Pull from Binder Terminal.
+(You will probably first need to `git reset --hard HEAD` or at least `stash` because you'll be trying to overwrite files that have changed.)